 Cheap Booze: One of the prime catalysts for the difficulties faced by the residents of the Nishinari neighborhood is the alcoholism.
 It is not unusual to see people drinking on the street at any time of day or night.
 There is no end for the opportunity to purchase alcohol cheaply here.
 This vending machine is filled with beer and sake.
 The sake marked with red tags is served warm by the machine.
 The most expensive item in the machine costs just 300 jpy ($2.84 usd).

-a large part in the Japanese conception of Nishinari as a dangerous place.
-Along with high levels of alcoholism, and homelessness, the Japanese have a palpable sense of fear and shame surrounding the neighborhood.
+These periodic skirmishes have played a large part in the Japanese conception of Nishinari as a dangerous place.
+Along with high levels of alcoholism and homelessness, the Japanese have a palpable sense of fear and shame surrounding the neighborhood.

-A bad break.
-A bad divorce.
-Some kind of financial ruin, and even personal shame and an inability to ask for help are the most common paths to finding oneself on the streets here.
+A bad break, a bad divorce, some kind of financial ruin, and even personal shame and an inability to ask for help are the most common paths to finding oneself on the streets here.

-The good news in Nishinari is that there are a lot of resources here for people who want help.
-Food distribution, the Airin Labor and Welfare Center (which serves as a main gathering area for those who need food and work), public bathrooms, and showers.
-Any number of charities and organizations are working to help find cheap housing, welfare aid, and work for residents.
-Combine that with nationalized healthcare, and the residents
+The good news in Nishinari is that there are many resources here for people who want help: food distribution, the Airin Labor and Welfare Center (a central gathering area for those needing food and work), public bathrooms, and showers.
+Many charities and organizations are working to help residents find cheap housing, welfare aid, and work.
+Combined with nationalized healthcare, the residents of Nishinari are much less vulnerable than their counterparts in other parts of the developed world.

-With that said, the struggles, pain, and personal tragedies that have landed so many here remain visceral for the residents of Nishinari.
+With that said the struggles, pain, and personal tragedies that have landed so many here remain visceral for the residents of Nishinari.
 Reintegration into mainstream Japanese culture feels nearly impossible.

 Get em’ In: The karaoke izakaya is the cornerstone of the drinking culture here in Nishinari.
 One of the prime responsibility of the staff of the Karaoke Izakaya is to drag any passerby who shows the least bit interest, or curiosity, into the establishment.
 Here, Lian tries to ensnare a young man.